Rachel Wood (archaeologist)

 Rachel Wood is a specialist in the radiocarbon dating of Pleistocene archaeological sites.
-She is Director of the Oxford Radiocarbon Accelerator Unit (ORAU) at the University of Oxford.
+She is the director of the Oxford Radiocarbon Accelerator Unit (ORAU) at the University of Oxford.

 Education

 She studied Chemistry and Archaeology at Durham University, graduating in 2005 with a BSc.
 In 2006, she completed a MSc in Archaeological Science at the University of Oxford.

 Wood completed a DPhil in Archaeological Science at the University of Oxford in 2011, based in the Research Laboratory for Archaeology and the History of Art and Keble College.
 The thesis was entitled 'The contribution of new radiocarbon dating pre-treatment techniques to understanding the Middle to Upper Palaeolithic transition in Iberia, supervised by Thomas Higham.

 Career

 She joined the Australian National University after completing her DPhil, working on pre-treatment of samples for radiocarbon dating.
 In 2014, Wood was awarded a DECRA fellowship to investigate tooth enamel diagenesis and its impact on radiocarbon dating.

 Her early work focused on the Middle and Upper Palaeolithic of Iberia.
 This included refining radiocarbon dating techniques for bone and charcoal.
 The utilisation of the ultrafiltration method showed that Neanderthals were not contemporary to anatomically modern humans in southern Iberia.
 More recent work has used radiocarbon dating to assess the colonization of Australia, as at Riwi, Kimberley.

 In 2016 she was awarded with the Women in Research Citation Award, presented by The Australian National University and Clarivate Analytics.
 She has written a number of popular science articles on radiocarbon dating.

 She became director of the Oxford Radiocarbon Accelerator Unit in 2022.